brandon-moy/ajax-project/README.md

-# ajax-project
+# Pokédex

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application for Pokemon trainers who want to research and save their favourite Pokemon.